hummingbird-dev/hummingbird-context-menu/README.md

 - **setContent()**<br> Creates the content of the popover.
 This method can be used to dynamically change the popover's content.
 Thus, call this method after changing the content of the popover content structure (that one with class=hummingbird-popover-converter).
+It is also possible to change the content on a right mouse click event, hence just before the popover is created.
+Therefor, the right mouse click event must be catched with the jQuery *mousedown* method before the popover catches it, which means that the *mousedown* method must appear before the *hummingbird-popover.js* in your source code.

 ``` javascript